WeTransfer/Sketch-Plugin/README.md

 3) Open up “wetransfer.sketchplugin”
 4) Start sharing

+### Known issue on macOS Sierra
+The plugin encounters a bug for users on macOS Sierra.
+We are working on a fix and will update as soon as possible.

 ### Contact:
 Feel free to send an email to sketch@wetransfer.com with any questions, comments or feedback